acooney613/acooney613.github.io/_posts/2023-11-17-post-dataclean.md

 To collect this data, I created 5 different classes to create the 5 different datsets that I hoped to combine.
 I scraped and gathered attendance, payroll, <a href="https://github.com/acooney613/stat386-mlb_attendance/blob/main/season.py"> season data</a>, <a href="https://github.com/acooney613/stat386-mlb_attendance/blob/main/stadium.py"> stadium data</a>, and <a href="https://github.com/acooney613/stat386-mlb_attendance/blob/main/population.py"> population data</a> data for each MLB team from 2003 until 2022.
 I used various python libraries such as pandas and BeautifulSoup to scrape and clean most of the data.

 The attendance data that I collected contains columns for team, year, and average attendance.
 The average attendance is the teams average home attendance for the year specified.
-Full Code: <a href="https://github.com/acooney613/stat386-mlb_attendance/blob/main/DATA/attendance.csvy">attendance</a>
+Full Code: <a href="https://github.com/acooney613/stat386-mlb_attendance/blob/main/DATA/attendance.csv">attendance</a>

-The <a href="https://github.com/acooney613/stat386-mlb_attendance/blob/main/DATA/attendance.csv">payroll</a> data that I collected contains columns for team, year, and payroll.
+The <a href="https://github.com/acooney613/stat386-mlb_attendance/blob/main/DATA/payroll.csv">payroll</a> data that I collected contains columns for team, year, and payroll.
 The payroll is the amount of money spent on players for the year specified.
 Full Code: <a href="https://github.com/acooney613/stat386-mlb_attendance/blob/main/payroll.py"> payroll data</a>

+The <a href="https://github.com/acooney613/stat386-mlb_attendance/blob/main/DATA/season.csv">season</a> data that I collected contains columns for team, wins, losses, win-loss percentage, year, farthest series made in the postseason, and the result of the final series they made.
+If a team did not make the postseason, I specified by inserting "Missed Postseason" into the series column.